igraph/igraph-cpp/README.md

 # igraph-cpp

-This is an experimental RAII wrapper for igraph's data structures.
+This is an experimental header-only library that provides RAII wrapper for igraph's data structures.
 This project is in constant flux and not ready for general use!!

 ## Goals